 In addition to cutting down on their fuel bills, company-car drivers will be elated by the five-per-cent Benefit-in-Kind tax band the C 300 e falls into.

 Its styling has been influenced by Mercedes’ flagship S-Class, as has the interior that feels almost as plush as the limousine’s.
 That car’s incredibly slick and intuitive MBUX infotainment system is fitted, too, displayed on a fantastic 11.9-inch touchscreen that’s standard on every model.

 One of the downsides of the Mercedes is its price tag.
 Before you spec any options or packs, a C 300 e will already set you back more than £45,000.

 Should you buy a plug-in hybrid?

 A close second to the low running costs is the fact that this hybrid kit doesn't require you to compromise on the way you use your car.
-The key is to remember to plug the car into a charging point wherever possible to maximise the amount of electric running you do, but if you can’t charge the car just reverts to its internal-combustion engine.
+The key is to remember to plug the car into a charging point wherever possible to maximise the amount of electric running you do, but if you can’t charge, the car just reverts to its internal-combustion engine.
 If you think of your car like a smartphone, and get into the habit of plugging it in overnight to charge, then you'll soon see the lower costs that electric driving can bring.
-However, failing to keep the battery charged will likely see economy drop to potentially worse levels than an equivalent non-hybrid model.
+However, failing to keep the battery charged will probably see economy drop to potentially worse levels than an equivalent non-hybrid model.

 If you’re thinking of making the switch to electric, read our list of the best electric cars to buy.